AAlab1819/FarrellNathaniel-01082170002/Week05-BST/README.md

 ```
 8       #there are 8 vertices.
 Also automatically creates the first vertex
 1       #2, links to vertex 1
-1       #3, links to vertex 1
+1       #3, links to vertex 1  <——— no longer childrenless
-1       #4, links to vertex 1
+1       #4, links to vertex 1      |
-1       #5, links to vertex 1
+1       #5, links to vertex 1      |
-3       #6, links to vertex 3
+3       #6, links to vertex 3  ————
 3       #7, links to vertex 3
 3       #8, links to vertex 3
 ```

 If it's a spruce, we'll print "YES".
 Otherwise, "NO".